People may be sick of travelling to the best spots – and finding the impersonal swarms of tourists, armed with selfie sticks and cringe poses.

 Food is a major hidden contributor to a trip’s environmental footprint.
 Ingredients flown in from across the world (“food miles”) and high meat consumption rapidly drive up greenhouse gas emissions.

 To eat more sustainably, focus on local, seasonal, and plant-based foods.
 Dining at independent, genuinely ‘farm-to-table’ restaurants supports the local economy and cuts down the carbon footprint of your meal.
-And here’s a surprisingly simple one: take the time to sit down and enjoy your food at a local spot rather than ordering takeout.
+And here’s a refreshingly simple one: take the time to sit down and enjoy your food at a local spot rather than ordering takeout.
 This immediately cuts out the single-use plastic containers, bags, and cutlery that plague popular tourist zones.
 You might make some new friends too, which is what travelling is all about.

 🛖 Accommodation: Choose eco-friendly lodgings